awsdocs/aws-xray-developer-guide/doc-source/xray-console-sampling.md

 By defining sampling rules in the X\-Ray console, and [configuring the SDK](#xray-console-sampling-service) to read rules from the X\-Ray service, you can avoid both of these issues\.
 The service manages the reservoir for each rule, and assigns quotas to each instance of your service to distribute the reservoir evenly, based on the number of instances that are running\.
 The reservoir limit is calculated according to the rules you set\.
 Because the rules are configured in the service, you can manage rules without making additional deployments\.

 **Note**
+X\-Ray uses a best\-effort approach in applying sampling rules, and in some cases the effective sampling rate may not exactly match the configured sampling rules\.
+However, over time the number of requests sampled should be close to the configured percentage\.

 You can now configure X\-Ray sampling rules from within the Amazon CloudWatch console\.
 You can also continue to use the X\-Ray console\.

 ------